5.4 Map Fusion Processing

 Map Fusion processing runs in three sequential phases.
 Understanding what each phase does helps you interpret progress indicators and diagnose where a failure occurred.

 - Individual SLAM Optimization (Per Segment)Each imported segment runs through the standard SLAM optimization pipeline as if it were a single-scan project.
-Drift correction, loop closure, and camera-LiDAR fusion happen here.
+Drift correction and camera-LiDAR fusion happen here.
 A segment with collection problems may fail this phase; the fusion algorithm cannot proceed until all segments complete their individual optimization.

 - Inter-Segment AlignmentThe algorithm computes the spatial relationship between every adjacent segment pair using RTK coordinates, matching control point names, or both.
 This is where the connection method you selected during planning takes effect.
 Misaligned segments at this phase indicate poor overlap geometry, mismatched control point names, or insufficient shared coverage.